josephgalloway321/banking_record_system/README.md

 **Path to Executable:** banking_record_system/cmake-build-debug/banking_record_system.exe </br>

 **Future Work:**
-- Allow users to enter/use float values (Currently only allows int values)
 - Allow users to enter full name (Currently only allows everything entered up to a space)
 - Check to make sure type string is entered and not other when necessary
 - Include username & password for each user to improve login security